 The chair of the review panel leads the meeting, with the help of personnel from the Swedish Research Council.
 Together they ensure that the guidelines are followed and that the outcome of the meeting is documented.
-As part of the quality assurance process, in many cases observers from the scientific council or committee are present at the meeting.
+As part of the quality assurance process, in many cases observers from the Swedish Research Council’s scientific councils and committees are present at the meeting.

 Scientific councils and committees make the decision

-The review panel’s joint assessment and how the application compares in competition with other applications forms the basis for the decision on whether an application is awarded a grant or not.
+The decision whether to award a grant or not is based on the review panel’s joint assessment and how the application compares in competition with other applications.
 The scientific council or committee responsible for the call makes the decision.
-For some calls, the decision is made by the Director General of the Swedish Research Council.
+Certain calls are decided on by the Swedish Research Council’s Director General.

 All who have applied for a grant from us will receive the decision on their application via our application system Prisma.
-We publish a list of the persons who have been awarded grants on this website.
+We also publish lists of the persons who have been awarded grants under each call on this website.